 Prerequisite(s): Mathematics 12, MATH 101 or the equivalent.
 (3-1-0 or 0-0-0) CMPT 166 Introduction to Computing Science and Programming II (3 sem. hrs.)
 A rigorous introduction to computing science and computer programming.
 Students will learn indepth programming concepts by seeing how object oriented (OO) concepts are employed in the design and writing of code in a variety of notations.
 The emphasis is on the theory of OO programming and design of solutions, as well as implementation using an OO language such as Java or C++.
-Cross-listed: ISYS 166 Prerequisite(s): CMPT 140 with a minimum grade of C+.
+Prerequisite(s): CMPT 140 with a minimum grade of C+.
 (0-0; 3-3) CMPT 200 Computing Projects (1-3 sem. hrs.)
 In this course, students choose to work on a particular computing project.
 Possible projects include: a second or third computer language, computer applications in the arts and sciences, ethical issues, computer security, networking, or a major software project.
 Enrolment is strictly limited, and instructor's consent is required.
 NB: Not offered every year.
 See coordinator of academic computing for permission to take this course.
-Prerequisite(s): Second year standing in computing science and in the subject 176 area of the proposed project.
+Prerequisite(s): CMPT 166.
 (3-3 or 3-3) CMPT 211 Web Technologies I (3 sem. hrs.)
-This course is a continuation of CMPT 113, and introduces students to the programming side of web technologies.
-Students learn to write client side, and begin to explore server-side dynamic web page programming utilizing web programming language, such as JavaScript and PHP.
-This course provides initial instruction in the latest web technologies; the exact techniques taught from year to year depend on W3C, and programming standards developments.
+An introduction to web application development using current web technologies, best practices, and standards.
+The modern web application framework will be studied.
 NB: Not offered every year.
 See department chair.
-Cross-listed: ISYS 211 Prerequisite(s): CMPT 113 or instructor's consent.
+Prerequisite(s): CMPT 166.
 (3-3 or 3-3) CMPT 231 Data Structures and Algorithms (3 sem. hrs.)
-Basic organization of programs, optimizing program structure, modularization, data structures, searching and sorting algorithms, handling large data sets, analysis of algorithms.
-NB: Not offered every year.
-See department chair.
-Prerequisite(s): CMPT 140 or instructor's consent.
-(3-3 or 3-3) CMPT 237 Introduction to Database Management Systems (3 sem. hrs.)
-An introduction to the common methods of structuring files for a variety of applications and to methods of using data organization techniques in the design and management of databases.
-NB: Not offered every year.
-See department chair.
-Cross-listed: ISYS 237 Prerequisite(s): CMPT 140.
-(3-2 or 3-2) CMPT 242 Computing Machine Organization (3 sem. hrs.)
+Basic organization of programs, optimizing program structure, modularization, data structures, search and sorting algorithms, handling large data sets, analysis of algorithms.
+Prerequisite(s): CMPT 150 and 166.
+(3-3 or 3-3) CMPT 242 Computing Machine Organization (3 sem. hrs.)
 An introduction to assembly language, machine architecture, low-level components of the operating system, and other low-level issues.
 NB: Not offered every year.
-See department chair.
-Prerequisite(s): CMPT 140 or equivalent.
+See department chair Prerequisite(s): CMPT 140 or equivalent.
 (3-3 or 3-3) CMPT 325 Computer Networking (3 sem. hrs.)
 This course looks at network protocols, network operating systems, and the construction and maintenance of server sites.
 NB: Not offered every year.
 See department chair.

-Cross-listed: ISYS 325 Prerequisite(s): Third year standing in computing science or Information Systems.
+Prerequisite(s): CMPT 150, 231 and MATH 123.
 (3-0-3 or 3-0-3) CMPT 330 Numerical Analysis (4 sem. hrs.)
 Numerical techniques for solving problems in applied mathematics.
 Error analysis, roots of equations, interpolation, numerical differentiation and integration, ordinary differential equations, matrix methods are considered.
 NB: Not offered every year.
 See department chair.
-Cross-listed: MATH 330.